Shopify/checkout-sheet-kit-swift/README.md

 ```

 #### `spinnerColor`
-If the checkout session is not ready and being initialized, a loading spinner is shown and can be customized via `spinnerColor` property:
+If the checkout session is not ready and being initialized, a loading spinner is shown and can be customized via the `spinnerColor` property:

 ```swift
 // Use a custom UI color